 But it won't stop there - the following month, in June, the Surface Pro will launch in Korea, Malaysia, Russia, Singapore, and Thailand.

 Surface going global

 The Pro version of the Surface tablet is currently availably only in the U.S., Canada and China, but that will change rapidly starting next month as Microsoft's flagship tablet begins rolling out to 24 additional countries.

-The Surface RT, meanwhile, already available in 25 markets, will also extend its reach soon: The inferior Surface tablet will launch in Malaysia on April 25, in Mexico by the end of May and in Korea and Thailand in June, Microsoft revealed.
+The Surface RT, meanwhile, already available in 25 markets, will extend its reach soon as well: the inferior Surface tablet will launch in Malaysia on April 25th, in Mexico by the end of May and in Korea and Thailand in June, Microsoft revealed.

 Learning from past mistakes

 Microsoft claimed that demand for Surface tablets has been high, and that it's had difficulty keeping the 128GB Surface Pro in stock.
-That may account for the delay in the tablet's global launch - at least that's what Microsoft seems to say.
+That may account for the delay in the tablet's global launch - at least that's what Microsoft seems to be saying.

 The company also said that would-be Surface users around the world have requested more updates, prompting Microsoft to add: